 After Surgery Care

-To make your post-care as simple as possible we have broken it up into four sections.
-Below you will find what to do immediately after surgery, the night of, the next few days, and daily care.
+To help your post-care be as simple as possible, we’ve broken instructions up into four sections.
+Below you will find what to do immediately after surgery, the night of, the next few days, and ongoing daily care.

 The Night After Surgery

 The first night following your surgery may be the most uncomfortable to get through, which is why we highly recommend having someone stay with you the first night.